21882 Legal Issues for Sports, Events and Not-for-Profits

 This subject also contributes specifically to the following program learning objectives:

-• Interact with colleagues and stakeholders to work effectively in teams and deliver agreed project outcomes that contribute to the public good (2.2)
+- Work effectively in teams and deliver negotiated project outcomes that contribute to social good (2.2)

 Contribution to the development of graduate attributes